The Call You Missed

 - Tech arrives with full context

-The Villain: "Think Time"
+The Problem: "Think Time"

 When a customer has an emergency, they can't think.
 They are in fight-or-flight mode.
 Any pause or friction in your dispatch process triggers their instinct to hang up and call the next listing.